Lithial/QuinnComponents/README.md

 ## TODO:

-~~Integrate eslint, prettier~~.
+-   ~~Integrate eslint, prettier~~.
-~~Staged linting~~
+-   ~~Staged linting~~
-~~Build create component scripts and templates. or snippets.~~ make new sass files start with \_ and import them into the index.scss Integrate testing, jest, cypress.
+-   ~~Build create component scripts and templates. or snippets.~~
+-   ~~make new sass files start with \_ and import them into the index.scss~~
+-   ~~Storybook setup~~
+-   Integrate testing, jest, cypress (storyshots, loki, sinon).
-Create a branch for component libraries and react native.
+-   Create a branch for react native.
-Investigate why to use css variables over sass ones.
+-   ~~Investigate why to use css variables over sass ones. (inconclusive)~~
-Investigate React Sass best practices.
+-   Investigate React Sass best practices.
-See if bem is right for react.
+-   See if bem is right for react.
-Look into asset loading for lazy images like gatsby has.
+-   Look into asset loading for lazy images like gatsby has.

 ## How to use: